fpgasystems/hacc/docs/projects.md

 [See EasyNet on GitHub.](https://github.com/fpgasystems/Vitis_with_100Gbps_TCP-IP)

 ## Road Runner: a high-performance TCP/IP network stack
 Road Runner provides a 100 GbE TCP/IP and UDP interfaces based on Xilinx’s open-source and out-of-the-box Vitis components.
 The complementary logic building Road Runner ensures that such components are integrated on the FPGA without degrading its performance.
-As we can see in the diagram above, Road Runner is the communication layer for the [EasyNet](#easynet-100-gbe-network-for-hls) and [ACCL](#accl-accelerated-collective-communication-library) libraries.
+As we can see in the diagram above, Road Runner is the communication layer for the [EasyNet](#easynet-100-gbe-network-for-hls) and [ACCL](#accl-accelerated-collective-communication-library) libraries—and integrates with [Coyote](#coyote) too.
 Such libraries use high-level language primitives to saturate Vitis’s network interface achieving very low latency.

 [See Road Runner on GitHub.](https://github.com/fpgasystems/Vitis_with_100Gbps_TCP-IP)